-In 2013, the Fund constructed a new building.
-The new facility is also occupied by the Association and the Insurance Trust.
-In June 2013, the Board passed a resolution approving the recoupment of construction costs through the Association and Insurance Trust's share of rent.
-Rental income for the years ended June 30, 2023 and 2022 was \$32,700 and \$32,400, respectively.
+The Fund leases a portion of their building to the Association and Insurance Trust.
+Rental income for the years ended June 30, 2024 and 2023 was \$33,000 and \$32,700, respectively.
 There is no formal lease between the related parties.

 The Fund shares equipment and other office expenses with the Association and Insurance Trust.
 Most of the expenses, including the salaries of employees of all three funds, are paid out of the Association.
-The Fund reimbursed the Association \$498,000 for shared expenses for each of the years ended June 30, 2023 and 2022.
-LOUISIANA CLERKS' OF COURT RETIREMENT AND RELIEF FUND NOTES TO FINANCIAL STATEMENTS JUNE 30, 2023 AND 2022
+The Fund reimbursed the Association \$510,000 and \$498,000 for shared expenses for the years ended June 30, 2024 and 2023, respectively.

+LOUISIANA CLERKS OF COURT RETIREMENT AND RELIEF FUND NOTES TO FINANCIAL STATEMENTS JUNE 30, 2024 AND 2023